-SWIMMING FACILIIES - BEACHES
+SWIMMING FACILIES - BEACHES

 Specification Yes/No/Description

 Location from accessible path into water 100' to beach, 200' to

 water

 Handrails NO

-Location from accessible parking Path is next to

-accessible parking, path

-is wide but sandy
+Location from accessible parking Path is next to accessible parking, path is wide but sandy

 Shade provided NO

 NOTES

-Specification Yes/No/Description Located adjacent to accessible paths NO Tables & Benches Access to Open Spaces NO Back and Arm Rests NO Adequate number YES G 'II Height of Cooking Surface Grills Located adjacent to accessible paths NO Trash Cans Located adjacent to accessible paths YES Located adjacent to accessible paths NO Picnic Shelters Located near accessible water fountains, trash can, restroom, parking, etc. NO space under the table top not less than 30" wide and 19" deep per seating space and not less than 27" clear from the ground to the underside of the table.
-An additional 29" clear space (totaling 48") must extend beyond the 19" clear space under the table to provide access For tables without toe clearance, the knee space under the table must be at least 28" high, 30" wide and 24" deep.
-NO Top of table no higher than 32" above ground YES Surface of the clear ground space under and around the table must be stable, firm and slip-resistant, and evenly graded with a maximum slope of 2% in all directions NO Accessible tables, grills and fire rings must have clear ground NO space of at least 36" around the perimeter NO NOTES Picnic tables are in the sand near the snack shop and not accessible from the path.
+Specification Yes/No/Description Located adjacent to accessible paths NO T.11 0 D 1 Access to Open Spaces NO Tables & Benches Back and Arm Rests NO Adequate number YES G :II Height of Cooking Surface Grills Located adjacent to accessible paths NO Trash Cans Located adjacent to accessible paths YES Located adjacent to accessible paths NO Picnic Shelters Located near accessible water fountains, trash can, restroom, parking, etc. NO A minimum of 5% of the total tables must be accessible with clear space under the table top not less than 30" wide and 19" deep per seating space and not less than 27" clear from the ground to the underside of the table.
+An additional 29" clear space (totaling 48") must extend beyond the 19" clear space under the table to provide access NO For tables without toe clearance, the knee space under the table must be at least 28" high, 30" wide and 24" deep.
+NO Top of table no higher than 32" above ground YES Surface of the clear ground space under and around the table must be stable, firm and slip-resistant, and evenly graded with a maximum slope of 2% in all directions NO Accessible tables, grills and fire rings must have clear ground space of at least 36" around the perimeter NO

+Picnic tables are in the sand near the snack shop and not accessible from the path.
 The picnic tables are not adequately sized.
 Path should be improved to the picnic tables and the surrounding area should be hard packed gravel or paved.